jhrotko/pyQt/README.md

 # pyQt
-Creating an interface that will be wuite useless.
+Creating an interface that will be quite useless.